 She watched the expressions on the assembled captains and found agreement among most of them.
 A few looked dubious about the idea.
 There were quite a few things that could go wrong operating that far from ACF space.
 The least that could happen is that the fleet could find itself ambushed behind enemy lines with no escape.
 However, it would be a deep cut into HF space into areas the HF didn’t think the ACF could go.
 The morale impact on the enemy alone made the plan worth it.
 Already news of the destruction of the Persepolis Station was spreading throughout the HF.
 This act would further prove to the citizens of the Human Federation that nowhere was safe, that even their Inner Colonies were vulnerable.

 “Well then,” she announced.
 “It looks as if we have some planning to do.
 The basic idea sounds like it can work but there are a ton of details that we’ll need to work out before we make it happen.
-I’ve already dispatched a courier ship to Altair but I’ll want to send another once we have our plans drawn up.
+I’ve already dispatched a courier ship to Altair, but I’ll want to send another once we have our plans drawn up.
 I’d like to have a few more battlecruisers and battleships just for some added insurance.
-We’ll also need to send a ship on ahead to Sirius to make contact with their government to see if we can enlist their aid.
+We’ll also need to send a ship on ahead to Sirius to contact their government to see if we can enlist their aid.
 We may change where we go around Sirius depending on how they respond.”

-She gave them all one last look around before saying, “I’ll want preliminary plans submitted by tomorrow at this same time along with status updates on the damaged ships.
+She gave them one last look around before saying, “I’ll want preliminary plans submitted by tomorrow at this same time along with status updates on the damaged ships.
 Let’s get moving people.”

-Sofie Taske looked out the viewport of the civilian shuttle as the pilot began her final approach to the civilian transport that would be taking her and other passengers to Earth.
-She sighed as she remembered that to get the cheapest flight possible her father had helped her book her trip on a liner headed from the New Germany Star System to the Murtan System, then Tau Ceti, Alpha Centauri, and finally the Sol System with stops at the Jovian Moons, Mars, Luna, and Earth.
+Sofie Taske looked out the viewport of the civilian shuttle as the pilot began her final approach to the civilian transport that would be taking her and other passengers to Terra.
+She sighed as she remembered that to get the cheapest flight possible her father had helped her book her trip on a liner headed from the New Germany Star System to the Murtan System, then Tau Ceti, Alpha Centauri, and finally the Sol System with stops at the Jovian Moons, Mars, Luna, and Terra.

 The transport was a large boxy ship with none of the sleek angular lines of a warship or a luxury star liner.
 It served its intended purpose, albeit with none of the fancy accommodations that star liners boasted.
-It wasn’t fast by any stretch of the imagination with lower-grade inertial compensators that didn’t allow it to outrun even battleships.
-Its sensor suite was laughable by today’s civilian standards.
+It wasn’t fast by any stretch of the imagination, with lower-grade inertial compensators that didn’t allow it to outrun even battleships.
+Its sensor suite was laughable by modern civilian standards.
 The transport carried no armaments and was completely unarmored.
-From what Sofie found out about the transport it was a heavily converted freighter and could only boast a top speed of 0.25 light in normal space.
-That speed wasn’t bad for a jump gate civilization but the ship had to get closer to planets and moons in order to launch and receive shuttles.
+From what Sofie found out about the transport it was a heavily converted freighter and could only boast a top speed of 0.2 light in normal space.
+That speed wasn’t bad for a jump gate civilization, but the ship had to get closer to planets and moons in order to launch and receive shuttles.
 No small craft could hope to reach the outer ends of a solar system by themselves without refueling.

-A flight attendant appeared in the cabin of the shuttle and announced, “We are about to dock with the transport.
+A flight attendant appeared in the cabin of the shuttle and announced, “We’re about to dock with the transport.
 Please have your boarding passes ready and berths will be assigned upon boarding.
 Please be careful while exiting the shuttle as you will be passing through a personnel tube in zero-gee.
 Thank you for flying with us today and enjoy the rest of your trip.”

 Sofie awoke with a start, looking around her trying to determine what woke her up.
-At first she didn’t know where she was but a quick look to her right showed only the closed privacy curtain of the bunk she occupied.
+At first, she didn’t know where she was but a quick look to her right showed only the closed privacy curtain of the bunk she occupied.
 A datapad and civilian comlink sat next to her pillow but neither of them made a sound.
 None of those could’ve been it.

 Then she heard it.
-There was some kind of alarm blaring outside in the hall.
-The ship’s crew would only sound an alarm if there was something seriously wrong with the transport and since she hadn’t felt anything and there were no lights on that indicated a pressure loss she couldn’t think of what happened.
+There was alarm blaring outside in the hall.
+The ship’s crew would only sound an alarm if there was something seriously wrong with the transport and since she hadn’t felt anything and there were no lights on that indicated a pressure loss, she couldn’t think of what happened.
 Quickly pulling back the curtain that kept the soft lights of the bay out she threw her feet over the edge of the bunk and climbed down the short set of steps set into the wall next to the bunk.

 “What’s going on?”
 Sofie asked in the same language, “How long has that alarm been going?”

-“I don’t know and it’s been going for about five standard minutes.
+“I don’t know, and it’s been going for about five standard minutes.
 I’m surprised it didn’t wake you sooner.”
 Clara looked back toward the row of bunks in the bay, “or anyone else for that matter.
 I guess I only heard it because I’m the closest to the bay door.”

 “Is there any way to find out what’s happening?”

 Clara shook her head as she watched Daniela walk up beside them.
 “I tried calling the passenger manager and the bridge but all anybody would tell me was to remain calm and that the situation was under control.
-The fact that they themselves sounded nervous didn’t really help.”
+The fact that they sounded nervous didn’t really help.”

 Sofie shrugged her shoulders.
-“Well, I guess if there really was a major problem they’d have issued an abandon ship order but I guess they never sent one, right?”
+“Well, I guess if there really was a major problem, they’d have issued an abandon ship order, but I guess they never sent one, right?”

 “Nope,” Clara said with another shake of her head.
 “I’ve heard nothing.”

 “Well, I guess there’s nothing to do but wait and see–” Daniela started to say but was interrupted by the bay door opening.
-The three girls were glad that somebody was coming to tell them what was happening but that relief was quickly shattered as they found themselves staring down the barrels of four M36 Carbines.
+The three girls were glad that somebody was coming to tell them what was happening, but that relief was quickly shattered as they found themselves staring down the barrels of four M36 Carbines.
 Sofie could only stare in numb disbelief as she looked past the weapon to the figure in the powered armor.
 The armor was colored the red and gold of the Allied Colonies for Freedom and there were three stripes on the arm.

-“Shut up!” a female voice from the sergeant inside the powered armor silenced the three of them.
+“Shut up!” a female voice from the sergeant inside the power armor silenced the three of them.
 The voice ramped up in volume as she called out.
 “I want everyone out of their bunks and lined up against the after hull now!
 Move it!
 Move it!
 Move it!
 Move like you have a purpose!”
-When the scared and confused civilians didn’t move quickly enough the other three marines with the sergeant pushed them along toward the back wall.
+When the scared and confused civilians didn’t move quickly enough the other three Marines with the sergeant pushed them along toward the back wall.

 “Yes sergeant!” the man answered quickly as he dropped his weapon to the low-ready position in its sling and counted off people using his armored hand to point at people.
-The weapons of the other marines never dropped from their ready stance, covering every civilian in the bay.
-Upon completion he lifted his weapon back up to aim not quite at the gathered civilians.
+The weapons of the other Marines never dropped from their ready stance, covering every civilian in the bay.
+Upon completion, he lifted his weapon back up to aim not quite at the gathered civilians.
 “All present and accounted for sergeant.”

 “Good,” the sergeant said.
-A few seconds later four more marines entered the bay and started going through the bunks of the gathered people.
-They ripped open curtains and threw the contents of luggage out onto the floor with no regard to any sense of order.
+A few seconds later four more Marines entered the bay and started going through the bunks of the gathered people.
+They ripped open curtains and threw the contents of luggage out onto the floor with no regard for any sense of order.
 They went through the belongings quickly and efficiently while looking for whatever they were looking for.
 Within minutes they were done and advanced toward the civilians.

 The searches took only a minute or two for them to complete.
 They unhanded the last civilian before reporting to their sergeant that they found nothing out of the ordinary and that the people were clean.
 Their sergeant dismissed them before turning back to the civilians.
-“My men and women report nothing out of the ordinary; just clothes and other personal belongings.
+“My men and women report nothing out of the ordinary, just clothes and other personal belongings.
 This is good as you wouldn’t want us to find weapons or anything in your possession.”

-She turned to the other three marines.
+She turned to the other three Marines.
 “I’m headed onto the next berthing area.
 Ridge, you’re in charge of the bay now.
 Keep PFC Park with you for backup.
 McGregor, you’re with me.”

-“Um,” Daniela called out to the two marines, “may we… move?”
+“Um,” Daniela called out to the two Marines, “may we… move?”